 Bulk data products enable users, particularly managers of information systems, to load large volumes of tables into their own systems in automated ways.

-CSV, a traditional format used for 2001 Census data that has been agreed with major census data distributors and will be more familiar to most programmers.
+Bulk data is available in CSV, in a format that has been agreed with major census data distributors and will be familiar to most programmers.

-Further information about these formats will be included in the bulk data products.
+Further information about the format is included in the bulk data products.

 Users of these bulk products will be interested in the supporting geographic information available from ONS and more on this is available in the Geography Prospectus.
 Output Areas provide building blocks that enable the construction of other geographies in users systems by reference to the supporting geographic information.